Fire and rescue services

 The Australian Department of Health's zika virus bulletin includes advice on how to minimise zika virus risks.

 If you're pregnant, the Australian Department of Health recommends that you:

-Other insect-borne illnesses are common, especially during the rainy season from June to December.
+Other insect-borne illnesses may be present, especially during the rainy season from June to December.
 These illnesses include: